 Later in my life I learned what was important and what was not, but I still stumbled and then I stumbled big.
 I got caught up with people that I should not have been in contact with.
 I heard and seen things that I shouldn’t have, and some of those things drew me in.
 That is how my marriage went downhill.
 I could say that I wish it didn’t happen but it did.
 I often wonder where I would be right now if I decided not to follow God.

 I had a previous post about not looking back and we shouldn’t.
 We cannot say “what if” because we cannot change the past, but we can learn from it.
-There will be stumbles in everyone’s life and there will be those times when we dig ourselves into a huge hole and we need help getting out.
+We will stumble, and there will be those times when we dig ourselves into a huge hole and we need help getting out.
 Who will be helping you?
 I hope it’s God.
 He will put you on the right path as He did me.
 If it wasn’t for that huge hole that I fell into, it would have been something else.
 God puts events in front of us to see if we reach out to Him.
 He gives us the opportunity to know Him and love Him, and my husband and I both know God and love Him.

 It is our decision to choose God and I’m glad that I did.
 I don’t know where I would be right now if I didn’t choose Him.
 I do know that I am happier than I have ever been because of God.
 There is no sin greater than the next and we all sin.
 “For all have sinned and fall short of the glory of God.”
 (Romans 3:23) The opportunity is there to follow God and I hope you do.
 You want a savior?
 Call on God.
 He is our Lord and Savior.

 As I sit here and watch my dog indulge in the sun, I want you to remember to not look back on past failures, but to learn from them.
-We stumble, fall and even land in a hole, but we can apply God’s grace to overcome those failures.
-The future looks a whole lot brighter knowing that there is an eternal life with God.
+We stumble, fall and even land in a hole, but we can reach out to God in those failures.
+The future looks a whole lot brighter knowing that there is an eternal life with God and I give Him all the glory.

 Stay safe and healthy!